consumer dispute arbitration in Centralia, Missouri 65240

 Unsatisfied, Linda initiated arbitration through the Missouri Arbitration and Mediation Service in early April, asking for a full refund plus $500 for damages and replacement of spoiled goods.
 Gustafson Electronics countered, offering a partial refund of $1,500, asserting the appliance’s overall functionality was intact, and blamed improper installation.

-The arbitrator assigned to the case was Samuel Ortiz, a retired judge known for his meticulous attention to detail and fair-mindedness.
+The arbitrator assigned to the case was the claimant, a retired judge known for his meticulous attention to detail and fair-mindedness.
 The arbitration hearing was scheduled for May 15, 2023, at the Centralia Civic Center.
 Both parties presented extensive evidence: Linda submitted invoices for repair attempts, photos of food damage, and statements from a home appliance expert who inspected the fridge independently.
 Gustafson brought in their technician reports and customer service logs.

 During the hearing, emotions ran high.
 Linda, visibly frustrated but composed, recounted how the refrigerator disrupted her daily life and how she felt dismissed by the retailer’s initial offers.
 Gustafson’s manager emphasized their record of customer satisfaction and the challenges posed by installation factors beyond their control.